outbreak-info/muninn/readme.md

 A       A.1.1
 A       A.1.2
 ```
+(Lineage names are used here for simplicity.
+In the actual implementation, only IDs are used.)
 Lineages are allowed to form a DAG, and a `BEFORE INSERT` trigger prevents any cycle-producing entries from being added to `lineages_immediate_children`.